EDDI-Conferences/eddi-conferences.github.io/_pages/home.md

 EDDI meets once a year in the first week December, bringing together users of DDI from archives, studies, official statistics, commercial organisations, government and non-governmental organisations.

 ---

-## EDDI 2025

-In 2025 we will be meeting in Budapest and it will be hosted by Research Documentation Centre at the HUN-REN Centre for Social Sciences.